Terrible week for Indian cinema: India mourns Legendary actor Rishi Kapoor's death

 New Delhi, Apr 30: Congress MP Rahul Gandhi tweeted condolences and expressed his sorrow over the death of veteran actor Rishi Kapoor and called this 'terrible week for Indian cinema'.

-Taking to Twitter, Gandhi wrote,"This is a terrible week for Indian cinema, with the passing of another legend, actor Rishi Kapoor.
+Taking to Twitter, Gandhi wrote, "This is a terrible week for Indian cinema, with the passing of another legend, actor Rishi Kapoor.
 A wonderful actor, with a huge fan following across generations, he will be greatly missed.
 My condolences to his family, friends & fans all over the world, at this time of grief.

 This is a terrible week for Indian cinema, with the passing of another legend, actor Rishi Kapoor.
 A wonderful actor, with a huge fan following across generations, he will be greatly missed.
 My condolences to his family, friends & fans all over the world, at this time of grief.— Rahul Gandhi (@RahulGandhi) April 30, 2020